philou/philou.github.com/_posts/2018-12-26-detailed-agenda-of-a-ddd-big-picture-event-storming-part-3.markdown

 *   By far the biggest is a better shared understanding of the domain.
 This will save tremendous time by improving collaboration.
 It will avoid specification bugs, and enable a better design.
 *   All together, you have identified problems.
 Fixing these problems might be quick wins with high payoff.
-*   The definitions are the first bricks of an Ubiquitous Language.
-Leveraging on it saves onboarding time and maintains the system's conceptual integrity.
+*   The definitions are the first bricks of an [Ubiquitous Language](https://martinfowler.com/bliki/UbiquitousLanguage.html).
+Leveraging on it saves on-boarding time and maintains the system's [conceptual integrity](https://www.quora.com/What-is-conceptual-integrity-in-software-architecture).
 *   Finally, this was also a mandatory step for collaborative architecture.
 A good shared understanding of the domain makes discussions about functional architecture possible.

 Thus, the next steps can be:

 *   To fix a major problem.
-In his book, Alberto Brandolini recalls such a situation.
+In [his book](https://leanpub.com/introducing_eventstorming), [Alberto Brandolini](https://twitter.com/ziobrando) recalls such a situation.
 The Big Boss actually had every other work stopped until they fixed a 'new' problem.
 *   To continue to grow the ubiquitous language, by adding and refining definitions
 *   To do more workshop in order to draft a target architecture.
 I'll explain how to do this in the next posts.

 Depending on your session, the next steps might be more or less obvious.
 If they are not, it's a good time to have an open discussion to get everyone's opinion.
 Once the next steps are clear and taken care of by someone, call it a day and end the workshop.

 Don't forget to ask for feedback on the session itself before people leave.
-A ROTI is a quick way to do this.
+A [ROTI](https://www.stickyminds.com/article/roti-method-gauging-meeting-effectiveness) is a quick way to do this.

 ## The series continues